All Episodes

 We've got it.

-We've we've kept it, it's in our archives.
+It's in our archives.

-This is, and thanks, Dan, for The call and the reminder about that.
+This is, and thanks, Dan, for the call and the reminder about that.

 You think man can destroy the planet?